 As of early 2021, Rob Pincus has officially changed his opinion on red-dot sights on pistols for those just getting started in defensive firearms skill development.
-Rob feels it is important, especially because he is an instructor, to explain why he has changed his mind.

 RDS ON PISTOLS IN THE PAST

-There is a learning curve with using red-dot sights if a shooter has been using unsighted fire or traditional iron sights.
+There is a learning curve when using red-dot sights if a shooter has been using unsighted fire or traditional iron sights.
 Some instructors, including PDN’s Don Edwards, have been working for years on developing quick and efficient ways to teach people how to use red-dot sights.

 While he still may not think red-dot sights are necessary on defensive pistols, Rob is no longer opposing them as one of a shooter’s self-defense tools and accessories on a first pistol.
 If you use or are considering an RDS, be sure to get a high-quality sight at a fair price and train with it appropriately.